Lundalogik/field-samples/API/adding-attachments.md

 ### Bootstraping the code to a view

-Bind `openFilesManager` to a `onclick` event on some button on your web page.
+Bind `openFilesManager` to an `onclick` event on some button in your web page.

 __Note__, we do not await content upload requests.
 They can be executed in parallel.